siqiqu/siqiqu.github.io/content/papers/paper1/index.md

 date: 2022-01-01
 tags: ["Constrained Variational Inequalities","Dynamical Systems","Penalty Dynamics","Tikhonov regularization"]
 author: ["Juan Peypouquet, Siqi Qu, Mathias Staudigl"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-Published in the Journal of Oleic Science, 2013."
 summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
 cover: